juliogomez/netdevops/pyATS.md

 You can see in the report shown at the end of the execution process that all tests in our task _PASSED_.

 Let's insert a simple verification test in our test case.
 Please edit the python script with `vi basic_example_script.py`, scroll down to the _TESTCASES SECTION_ and look for the _First test section_.
-There insert the required code as per the following:
+There you need to insert the required code as per the following:

 ```
     # First test section